-Description Filter a list of objects to include only object(s) of the specified type(s). Туре LIST {OBJECT} LIST {OBJECT} Arguments 1 LIST list of objects 2 LIST list of object types to include, where each object type is expressed as a STRING.
+Description Filter a list of objects to include only object(s) of the specified type(s). Туре LIST {OBJECT} Arguments Туре Type Meaning 1 LIST LIST list of objects 2 LIST LIST list of object types to include, where each object type is expressed as a STRING.
 Evaluation The list of object types to include is parsed and mapped to RiverWare object types.
-Then, the list of objects is evaluated in order, and each object which is one of the requested object types is added to the solution list.
+Then, the list of objects is evaluated in order, and each object which is one of the requested object types is added to the returned list.
 The spellings and capitalization of objects can be found in the Subbasin Manager under the Automatic tab.

-Mathematical Expression $\{OBJECT\} = \{OBJECT\} \cap \{OBJECT\ TYPE\}$ Comments The order of objects is preserved from the argument object list to the solution object list.
+Mathematical Expression $\{OBJECT\} = \{OBJECT\} \cap \{OBJECTTYPE\}$ Comments The order of objects is preserved from the argument object list to the returned object list.
 The list arguments may contain any number of items.
 If either of the arguments is an empty list, the function evaluates to an empty list.

-'''

-FilterByObjectType({%"Lake Mead",%"Lake Powell",%"Virgin River"}, {"LevelPowerReservoir"})
+FilterByObjType({%"Lake Mead",%"Lake Powell",%"Virgin River"},

-'''
+{"LevelPowerReservoir"})